WasmEdge/WasmEdge/docs/book/en/src/extend/build_on_mac.md

   * Big Sur
   * Catalina

-If you would like to develop WasmEdge on MacOS, please follow this guid to build and test from source code.
+If you would like to develop WasmEdge on MacOS, please follow this guide to build and test from source code.

 ## Get Source Code